patchjs/patchjs-loader/README.md

 ## Other

-support localStorage / Web SQL Database, but the two can only choose one.
+support localStorage / Web SQL Database / IndexedDB, but the two can only choose one.